IbaiMtnz05/Neural-Network-Classifier/README.md

 ## Known Issues

-> [!IMPORTANT]
-> Currently the program requires a command-line argument (e.g., `./main 1`) even though parallelization is not implemented.

 > [!WARNING]
 > The program assumes a specific CSV format for data files.
 Deviations from this format may cause parsing issues.